HMarzban/ned/README.md

 Better mention,  I do not plane to add engine template, just router and component.
 And for DOM manipulation you can use JQUERY or VanilaJs ( JS native ) or what ever library exist for manipulating DOM .

+## The story behands of Ned library

+I like SPA application and always inspire it how can we control all our applications in just on one page.
+Now a time we have a lots of libraries and frameworks out there like Ember.js, Angular, React, Vue.js and so on.
+All these are awesome and admirable.

+But some aspects of these frameworks really butter me through these years and it is the new version with new change look features!
+It's the duty of programmers being on the edge of learning, but in this case, it is too hard and time-consuming to adapt and find out the new concept of frameworks to our existing project and update or migrate our project to the Major version of them.

+Let me bring out example, when I familiar with SPA framework, there were no more chosen, so I chose angular, I start from angular 1.2 to 1.4.6, It was so good and give me the ability to bring out my complex logic to front-end without any complexity or worry about feature maintenance.
+I developed continuously for almost 4 years during these year lunches and developed lots of applications with the angular legacy, and everything was awesome, till I came to myself and realized we have a bunch of cool and awesome frameworks with big and growing community out there.

+So I start learning the new version of the angular witch came with typescript.
+In the first releasing it was great, but after a while when the new major version comes out, it becomes a headache and its really drive me crazy and I can not tolerate these bunches of changes for my applications. (and these major changes coming out continuously)

+Meanwhile, I looked up to the other options like React or Vue.js, these two are really amazing, but still have that kind of issue I had with new angular, the issue is communicating and work with the old concept of plugins or components written before them.

+It is right, and we have to accept it, we have a lot of plugins, widgets, and components out there that's written and continually developing with jQuery or native script.
+So if we want to use one of them in those frameworks, we have to change the structure of these useful plugins to a base of target framework and it's really painful in some cases and more importantly, a time consuming especially when your boss need project in short time.

+So, for me as an old fashion developer, it's really hard to migration and learning and makes time to make changes for all plugin witches written in jQuery to Vue.js or React.

+In the other painful things is the fight of which of these frameworks better than the other and it's really hard to choose between these good frameworks.

+After all, I decided to get rid of this situation, so I start to develop a library witch just handle Router of SPA and have ability to tear out an application on parts, to approach this concept this library comes with component and module parts just for manage these tears parts of your application.

+always want controller my own dependency injection like `style` and `script` and when route change remove all back injection and load just that rout dependencies i invoke it.